 State Law Protections for Whistleblowers

 Employees are also protected in most states by general statutes or common law barring discrimination or retaliation against whistleblowers.
 As under federal law, in order to qualify for whistleblower protection in most states an employee generally must have a good-faith belief that the employer or its employees are in some way violating the law.
 The employee must also either complain about that violation to the employer or to an outside agency, refuse to participate in the violation, or assist in an official investigation of the violation.

 State laws can vary significantly, so it would be better to research the protections available to you in advance of taking actions that could result in retaliation by your employer.
 You should also examine your employment contract, if there is one, to determine whether you have any contractual obligations to participate in an internal whistleblowing system.
 You should also examine your employer's policy handbook for additional information about the employers' policies relating to misconduct and whistleblowing.

 You should also be aware of provisions relating to confidentiality.
 Although whistleblowers are protected against retaliation by their employers you will want to be certain that you qualify for protection and that your disclosures don't subsequently expose you to risk of a lawsuit for disclosing the company's confidential information.

-If you are an employee who has reported a violation of law by your employer, and believe that you have suffered retaliation because of that reporting, you should speak with an experienced lawyer to discuss your options and protect your legal rights as a whistleblower.
-Contact a local attorney for a free initial case assessment to learn how they can help.
+If you're an employee who has reported a violation of law by your employer, and believe that you've suffered retaliation because of that reporting, you should speak with an experienced employment lawyer to discuss your options and protect your legal rights as a whistleblower.

 Contact a qualified whistleblower law attorney to make sure your rights are protected.